bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 An Ansible **host** (also often refered as a **node**) is a remote host managed by Ansible.
 An **host** can be a physical server, but also a VM or something else.

 Hosts are defined in */etc/ansible/inventory/cluster/nodes*.

+Please do a difference between an Ansible managed host, and a host.
+All equipment that can have an ip on the network are considered "host", but only those with an ssh + python capability and on which we will use Ansible to deploy a configuration are considered "Ansible managed host".
+They are declared the same way in the stack inventory.

 Group
 -----